Perspective | No, more sex is not the answer to the country’s problems

 What does a terrible Twitter thread have in common with number-crunching reports of plummeting birthrates?
 Not much, except that an alien landing on Earth to read the days’ headlines could end up with a mangled concept of what ailed America (not enough sex) and how it could be healed (more).

 Day traders are not short-circuiting the system because they are virgins.
 They’re doing it for a lot of reasons, including personal profit and affection for struggling bricks-and-mortar stores and movie theaters.
 Mostly, they’re doing it because our flawed, unfair and highly manipulable system allows it.
-“The GameStop rollercoaster shows what can happen when the stock market is played like a casino,” Sen. Elizabeth Warren (D-Mass) tweeted Thursday. “ . . .
+“The GameStop rollercoaster shows what can happen when the stock market is played like a casino,” Sen. Elizabeth Warren (D-Mass.) tweeted Thursday. “ . . .
 If we want a healthy stock market, we need a cop on the beat.”

 Note how the senator did not add, “Also, women need to do their part by seducing men away from E-Trade.”
 Nobody serious thinks that’s how you regulate the world of finance.